COMPANY REGISTER SERVICES from 10€!

 Incorporation - documents.

-Below you will find the necessary documents for setting up the association.
 Sample documents can be found at On the website of the Register of Companies.
-Specific knowledge and expertise are needed to complete and submit the required documents accurately.

 The association's constitutional documents (list):